fpereiro/gotoB/tutorial/tutorial.md

 └──────────────────┘                   └─────────────────────────┘
 ```

-- If you use the app from more than one device, each device can have the last version of the list by synchronizing with the server.
+- If you use the app from more than one device, each device can have the last version of the list by synchronizing the list with the server.

 ```
 For example, you first update the list from your phone.